par7133/Homomm/README.md

 - % of the income from support/installation service
 - free advertisement on all the websites produced.

-If you want access to Homomm on my dev installation feel free to contact me on my25mb@aol.com.
+If you want access to Homomm on my dev installation: my25mb@aol.com.

 ## License